 - Bake at 350° for 40-45 minutes or until a wooden pick inserted in center comes out clean.
 Cool in pan on a wire rack 30 minutes.

 - As the cake cools, make the frosting.
 In a large saucepan, mix the strawberries and vanilla.
 Heat until juicy and broken down.
 Add the butter and stir until the butter melts.
-When it is melted, remove from the heat and add the milk.
+When it is melted, remove from the heat..
 Whisk in the powdered sugar and beat with electric mixer until smooth.
 The icing should be thick but pourable.
+If it is very thick, add a small amount of milk.
+If it is too thin, add a bit more sugar.
 Pour over cake slowly.
-Try a small amount and make sure you will the consistency before pouring the whole thing.
+Try a small amount on a plate and make sure you will like the consistency before pouring the whole thing.

 - Allow icing to set and serve directly out the pan.